 2. Provide details of corrective action taken or underway on any issues related to anti-competitive conduct by the entity, based on adverse orders from regulatory authorities.

-Name of authority Brief of the case Corrective action taken There were no inc There were no incidents pertaining to anti-competitive conduct by the Company.
+Name of authority Brief of the case Corrective action taken There were no incidents pertaining to anti-competitive conduct by the Company.

 1. Details of public policy positions advocated by the entity: